Kabel Three No Trump - Kabel 3 No Trump

 This is an honorary title accompanied by an award of $1000 presented annually to a graduating high school senior, who is also a Junior ACBL member for outstanding tournament performance plus administrative, recreational and promotional activities related to bridge.
 The title originally went to the high school senior with the most masterpoints.
 Established 1973 the award is presented by the ACBL Educational Foundation, which administers the International Palace of Sports Foundation, and includes the $1000 Homer Shoop and International Palace of Sports Scholarship.

-King Relay Blackwood - The origin of this variation is unknown.
+The origin of this variation is unknown.
 This variation of the original concept of Blackwood pertains only to the method for asking for Kings once the trump suit has been either established or definitely implied.
 This is accomplished via a Relay Bid.
+The relay bid is the next higher-ranking suit unless it is the trump suit, and the responses to the King-ask relay bid is given in steps.

 The origin of this conventional method is unknown.
 The concept allows the partnership, following a No Trump opening bid by partner to determine the strength of the No Trump opening as minimum, average, or maximum.